15-year-old boy in San Juan raising funds for solar lamps

 Neha Misra, co-founder of Washington D.C-based non-profit Solar Sister, is helping Salvador with his mission.
 Her organization provides portable solar-powered lamps to communities without electricity in rural Africa.

 Misra first heard about Salvador's mission from his mother.
-They met years ago doing community work.
+They met earlier this year doing community work.

 Marta sent Misra a text saying Salvador wanted to learn more about solar lamps and how to provide them to communities in need.